You are currently viewing Flooded Carpets: Cleaning Carpets After Flood Damage

 Even if the carpet can be saved, the underlay may need to be replaced.

-If you’re unsure about whether you can save your carpet underlay, or any other step in the process of saving a flooded carpet, call Restoration Specialists to assess the damage and determine whether it requires professional cleaning.
+If you’re unsure about whether you can save your carpet underlay, or any other step in the process of saving a flooded carpet, call RESTATE to assess the damage and determine whether it requires professional cleaning.

 How Long Does it Take a Carpet to Dry After a Flood?